alpkeskin/mosint/README.md

 created by Alp Keskin

 ## :question: What is the MOSINT ?
-MOSINT is a OSINT Tool for mails.
+MOSINT is a OSINT Tool for emails.
+It helps you gather information about the target email.
+#### :briefcase: Features:
+  - [need API] Verification Service { Check if email exist }
+  - Check social accounts with Socialscan
+  - Check data breach with scylla.sh
+  - Scan Pastebin and Throwbin
-You can check if email address exists and account that has been compromised in a data breach.
+  - Check if you have an account that has been compromised in a data breach
-Also MOSINT offers accurate and fast checks for email address usage on online platforms with socialscan.

 **v1.1**:
   - MOSINT can now display leaked password with using scylla.sh